-Eight reasons why e-bikes are good - MBR
+10 ways an electric mountain bike will change your life - MBR

-Eight solid reasons why power-assisted mountain bikes are giving us the biggest natural high.
+10 solid reasons why power-assisted mountain bikes are giving us the biggest natural high we've had since the sport of mountain biking was invented.

+Es are good!
+Es are good!
+How are they good?
+Let us count the ways.
+Ten of them to be precise, as we kick-off E-Bike Live Week here on mbr.

 1. Your own personal uplift